 Student Type and Assessment Criteria

 All new applicants who are 20 years of age or younger, MUST take the American College Test (ACT) or Scholastic Aptitude Test (SAT) before they can be admitted to Motlow College; ACT or SAT scores are valid for three years.
 Students who have VALID ACT scores are placed into or, exempted from Learning Support courses according to their ACT sub-scores in English, mathematics and reading.
 Students whose ACT sub-scores in mathematics and reading are 19 or greater can enroll in college level courses.
 Students whose ACT sub-score in English is 18 or greater can enroll in college level courses.
 Students whose ACT sub-scores are 18 or lower in math or reading are PLACED into Learning Support courses.
 Students whose English sub-score is 17 or lower are placed into Learning Support courses according to the chart below:

 Dual / Joint Enrollment Students

 The entry requirement for Dual and Joint Enrollment students into collegiate level courses remains:

-- Students wishing to take a collegiate mathematics or science course must have a reading sub-score of 19 or greater, a writing sub-score of 18 or greater, AND a mathematics ACT/ACT Plan mathematics sub-score of 19 or greater.
+- Students wishing to take a collegiate mathematics or science course must have a reading sub-score of 19 or greater, a English sub-score of 18 or greater, AND a mathematics ACT/ACT Plan mathematics sub-score of 19 or greater.